-Group Replication has the concept of a communication protocol for the group, see Setting a Group's Communication Protocol Version for more information.
+From MySQL 8.0.16, Group Replication has the concept of a communication protocol for the group, see Setting a Group's Communication Protocol Version for background information.
 The Group Replication communication protocol version usually has to be managed explicitly, and set to accommodate the oldest MySQL Server version that you want the group to support.
+However, InnoDB

-However, InnoDB Cluster automatically and transparently manages the communication protocol versions of its members, whenever the cluster topology is changed using AdminAPI operations.
+Cluster automatically and transparently manages the communication protocol versions of its members, whenever the cluster topology is changed using AdminAPI operations.
 A cluster always uses the most recent communication protocol version that is supported by all the instances that are currently part of the cluster or joining it.